Australian bushfires turn deadly, destroy dozens of homes | DW | 09.11.2019

 A record number of emergency warnings have been issued this week.
 Parts of the country are facing the worst drought in living memory.

-Around three dozen people have been injured overall as a result of the fires, including 19 firefighters.
+More than 30 people have been injured overall as a result of the fires, including 19 firefighters.
+Prime Minister Scott Morrison tweeted his thanks to firefighters.

 ed/dr (Reuters, AP, dpa)